open-telemetry/opamp-spec/README.md

 <h2 id="addons">Addons</h2>

-An Addon is a collection of named files.
-The content of the files, functionality provided by the addons, how they are stored and used by the Agent side is agent type-specific and is outside the concerns of the OpAMP protocol.
+An Addon has a name and content stored in a file.
+The content of the file, functionality provided by the addons, how they are stored and used by the Agent side is agent type-specific and is outside the concerns of the OpAMP protocol.

 The Agent may have zero or more addons installed.
 Each addon has a name.
 The Agent cannot have more than one addon of the particular name installed.